Frequently Asked Questions for Patients:

 - Complex Regional Pain Syndrome (CRPS or RSD)

 IV ketamine infusion has also been used successfully to treat refractory migraine headache.
 Research for IV ketamine infusion therapy for other mental health conditions and chronic pain is still emerging and demonstrating positive outcomes.
 Nevertheless, IV ketamine infusion therapy for any condition is currently considered an “off-label” treatment by the FDA.

 Do insurance companies cover for IV ketamine infusion therapy?

 IV ketamine infusion is considered an “off-label” intervention and most insurance companies do not cover the cost of this service yet.
-The additional services we provide with this intervention including initial consultation and psychological screening and follow up are possible services that patients may seek reimbursement for by their insurance companies.
+Dr. Wolfsohn is an in-network provider with most major insurance carriers.
+Insurance companies may pay for a portion of the ketamine treatment.
+Our office will verify your health insurance coverage as part of the consultation process and provide feedback to the patient before initiating treatment.
+The additional services we provide with this intervention include the initial consultation, psychological screening and follow up are possible services that patients may seek reimbursement for by their insurance companies.
 We will do our best to provide prompt and adequate documentation to facilitate reimbursement to the patient.